Dkowald/kwld.GitPackage/doc/GitGet.md

 - Use _%USERPROFILE%/.gitpackages_ (windows fallback)
 - Use current-directory/.gitpackages as last resort.

-__--force:[force]__
+#### --force:[force]

 Force re-get of files.

-By default if the 'target-path/.gitpackage' has a commit, it is skipped when running git-get.
+By default if the 'target-path/.gitget' has a commit, it is skipped when running git-get.

 This option forces a re-evaluate of the commit.
 If [version] is a branch ref, will also force a fetch from origin.

 [force] is one of:

 - branch : only force if [version-ref] is a branch ref
 - tag : only force if [version-ref] is a tag ref
-- all: force for both branch and tag references
+- all: force for either a branch or tag references

-__--log-level:[log-level]__
+#### --log-level:[log-level]

 Logging reported whilst running.
 [log-level] is one of